-Theory, History and Composition explores various aspects of music, including units in music theory, music history, composition, listening discussions, and learning about music from cultures around the world, including film, tv, and video games.
+Foundations of Musicianship explores various aspects of music, including units in music theory and history, listening discussions, and learning about music from cultures around the world.
 An emphasis will be placed on expanding the student's music vocabulary and analytical music skills.
 The course will contain projects centered on the student's musical interests.
-Theory, History and Composition meets every other day for 80 minutes and no prior musical knowledge is necessary.
+Foundations of Musicianship meets every other day for 80 minutes and no prior musical knowledge is necessary.
+A final exam is required.

-World Percussion (H018)
+World Music Drumming (H018)

-World Percussion is an engaging, performance-based class in which students will gain a broad understanding of various cultures' use of percussion instruments.
+World Music Drumming is an engaging, performance-based class in which students will gain a broad understanding of various cultures' use of percussion instruments.
 Areas of exploration include traditional African and Arabic drumming, Latin percussion, orchestral percussions, and marching percussion.
 Students will learn to play instruments such as the djembe, doumbek, conga, marimba, and snare drum.
 The class meets every other day for 80 minutes and no prior musical knowledge is necessary.
 A final exam is required.